jsenv/core/docs/browser-explorer-server/browser-explorer-server.md

 4. Browse a file

+The gif on top of this document illustrates this part.

 - If you go to `http://127.0.0.1:3456/src/hello.js` your console will contain a log saying `Hello world`.
-- If you go to `http://127.0.0.1:3456/src/text.js` nothing special will happen because `/src/text.js` is just a module with an export default.
+- If you go to `http://127.0.0.1:3456/src/text.js` nothing special will happen because `/src/text.js` is just a module with an export default.<br />

 ## `startBrowserExplorerServer` options